 This episode was written and produced by Casey Emmerling.

 Technology has the power to transform the way our world sounds.
 It could even give us entirely new ways to experience our surroundings.
-In this episode, we explore the sounds of the future, and how can we use the tools we already have to build a better sounding world.
+In this episode, we explore the sounds of the future, and how we can use the tools we already have to build a better sounding world.
 Featuring Rose Eveleth, Creator and Host of the podcast Flash Forward, Acoustician Andrew Pyzdek, and Architect Chris Downey.

 MUSIC FEATURED IN THIS EPISODE